Mel Giedroyc: Other work

 In November 2014, Giedroyc was a part of Gareth Malone's All Star Choir, singing the opening solo in the choir's cover version of "Wake Me Up" to raise money for the BBC's Children in Need.
 On 3 and 10 November 2014, a two-part documentary about the choir was broadcast by BBC One.
 On 16 November, the single entered the UK Singles Chart at Number One.

 Giedroyc appeared in The Rocky Horror Show Live which was simulcast live to cinemas across the United Kingdom and Europe from London's Playhouse Theatre on 17 September 2015 in the role of Third Narrator.

 Giedroyc presented the Strictly Come Dancing Live Tour from 22 January until 14 February 2016.

 Giedroyc appeared in the 2018 West End Revival of the Stephen Sondheim musical Company, playing the role of Sarah.

 Giedroyc played Beatrice in the 2018 Rose Theatre production of Shakespeare's Much Ado About Nothing.

 On 23 November 2021, it was announced that Giedroyc would dance with Neil Jones in the 2021 Strictly Come Dancing Christmas Special.

-Giedroyc played the parts of Mrs Edwards (wife of the custodian of the Crown Jewels) and of a 'Lady of the Bedchamber' to King Charles II, in The Crown Jewels, a humorous play written by screenwriter Simon Nye and performed at the Garrick Theatre in London in 2023, about Colonel Blood's theft of the jewels in 1671.
+Giedroyc played the parts of Mrs Edwards (wife of the custodian of the Crown Jewels) and of a 'Lady of the Bedchamber' to King Charles II, in The Crown Jewels, a play written by screenwriter Simon Nye and performed at the Garrick Theatre in London in 2023, about Colonel Blood's theft of the jewels in 1671.
 The part of Blood was played by Aidan McArdle, Al Murray played the king, and the cast also included Neil Morrissey.

 In February 2024, Giedroyc played the part of Irene, Brian's mum in the world premiere of the musical Starter for Ten, based on the novel and film at the Bristol Old Vic.
 She reprised the role in the September 2025 revival in Bristol before transferring to the Birmingham Rep.

 Personal life

 Giedroyc is the youngest of four children.
-Her sister Coky Giedroyc is a film and television director; while her other sister, children's writer Kasia, is married to Philip Parham, a British diplomat.
+Her sister Coky Giedroyc is a film and television director; while her other sister, Kasia, a children's writer, is married to Philip Parham, a British diplomat.

 Giedroyc is married to Ben Morris, a television director and teacher at LAMDA.
 They have two daughters.

 In 2021, Giedroyc spoke publicly about her health issues, saying, "I've noticed of late, the old hormonal journey is quite interesting.
 The old peri-menopausal express has come to town!
 I'm not in the full hot flush yet, but I very much feel it's coming.
 I've noticed mood-wise, it gets quite interesting."